Northpoint City: Renamed and expanded

 In July 2017, Northpoint Shopping Centre was renamed as Northpoint City, with the existing building becoming its north wing.
 The south wing of the mall was opened in December 2017, integrating Northpoint City with the Yishun Integrated Transport Hub (ITH) and Nee Soon Central Community Club.
 It was the first time in Singapore that different public facilities were integrated in this manner.
 A 920-unit condominium called the North Park Residences was also constructed atop Northpoint City.

 Yishun Public Library reopened on 3 February 2018, located at the fourth level of the North Wing.
 A linkway to the South Wing from the MRT station was also constructed.

 Facilities

 The two wings of Northpoint City are connected via an underground garden at in the basement.

-Notable tenants include Cold Storage, Harvey Norman, Popular, Timezone, UNIQLO, Kopitiam, Anytime Fitness, NTUC FairPrice, Yishun Public Library and Krispy Kreme.
+Notable tenants include BreadTalk, Bengawan Solo, DON DON DONKI, Harvey Norman, Popular, Timezone, UNIQLO, Kopitiam, Anytime Fitness, NTUC FairPrice, Yishun Public Library and Krispy Kreme.

 Transport

 Northpoint City is directly connected to the Yishun Integrated Transport Hub (ITH), which includes Yishun MRT station and Yishun Bus Interchange.